 Select the service you need.
 If you are intent on seeing a doctor now or soon, select which type of doctor/service you need.
 The top telemedicine companies in this guide make selection relatively easy, even though their service options may vary somewhat.
 You will be able to identify the type of service you need.

 Visit the online doctor.
-Many services don’t require an appointment and are available to service you 24/7; in these cases, you will simply wait a short time – typically only 10 minutes maximum, usually less – and see your doctor without any further ado.
+Many services don’t require an appointment and are available 24/7; in these cases, you will simply wait a short time – typically only 10 minutes maximum, usually less – and see your doctor without any further ado.
 Compared to the traditional route of seeing a doctor in the office, this convenience is almost mind-boggling.

 All of the top telemedicine services reviewed here ensure that their doctors meet high standards of care quality and experience.
 These doctors are all board-certified and trained to provide top-notch telemedical care.
 Our top choice overall, Lemonaid, insists that its doctors earn their degrees from a top 50 medical school.